 I remember the way you moved me to courage, weeks after, deciding to intentionally intersect with the natural course.
 A leap of faith, followed by an even greater leap of faith – letting go of you and trusting the universe.

 I truly did let go of the thought of you.
 In exception to a powerful kundalini yoga practice, where once again, you rudely showed up into my awareness, my memory.. feeling real as ever.

 Weeks passed, and I turned the page with gratitude.

-I remember how full my life was, so full I was able to even forget you- Fire, dancing movement in the studio, life, community.
+I remember how full my life was, so full I was able to even forget you- fire, dancing movement in the studio, life, community.

-It took me hours to realize,
+It took me hours to realize it was you,

 And when I did,